iipc/jwarc/README.md

 Inflater (coming in JDK 11).

 **Limitations:** This library has not been battle tested yet.
 The HTTP parser in lacking a robust parsing mode and is probably too strict for real world data.
-The API for writing of records is incomplete.

-Once implemented the API for writing records will probably look something like this:
+The writing API is still incomplete in places and doesn't support gzip yet.

+## Examples

+### Writing records

 ```java
 // write a warcinfo record